ucan-wg/awake/README.md

    ⋮                         ⋮                          ⋮
 ```

-In this step, the Requestor broadcasts a temporary DID, and some criterea that it extects a Responder to provide.
+In this step, the Requestor broadcasts a temporary DID, and some criterea that a Responder MUST provide in STep 3 (FIXME).
 Both pieces of information are sent in a single message.
 This request payload MUST contain the `did` and `caps` fields.
 The `caps` field MAY be an empty array.

-The payload stage MUST be signalled by the pair `"awake": "init"`.
+The payload stage MUST be signalled by the message type `"awake/init"`.

 ### 3.2.1 Temporary DID

-The Requestor generates a fresh 2048-bit [RSA-OAEP](https://datatracker.ietf.org/doc/html/rfc3447) key pair.
+Since this message is sent entirely in the clear, the Requestor MUST generate a fresh 2048-bit [RSA-OAEP](https://datatracker.ietf.org/doc/html/rfc3447) key pair per AWAKE initialization attempt, and MUST use this as a temporary identity until a secure channel is established in Step 4 (FIXME).
 This key pair MUST be referenced as a [`did:key`](https://w3c-ccg.github.io/did-method-key/) in the payload.

 This "temporary DID", and MUST only be used for key exchange.
-It MUST NOT be used for signatures, and MUST NOT be persisted past this one session boostrap (i.e. discard after [Step 3](#33-responder-establishes-point-to-point-session)).
+This RSA key pair MUST NOT be used for signatures, and MUST NOT be persisted past this one session boostrap (i.e. discard after [Step 3](#33-responder-establishes-point-to-point-session)).
+It is RECOMMENDED that the private key be non-extractable when possible, such as via the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey).

 ### 3.2.2 Authorization Criterea

 The Requestor MAY also include validation criterea expected from the Responder.
 This MUST be passed as an array of [UCAN capabilities](https://github.com/ucan-wg/spec#23-capability).
-The Responder will have to prove access to these capabilties.
+The Responder MUST be able to prove access to these capabilties in [§3.3](https://github.com/ucan-wg/awake/blob/port/README.md#33-responder-establishes-point-to-point-session).

 ### 3.2.3 Payload